Neighboring Sounds: Production

+Reception

-Critical reception
+Critical response

-One of the most acclaimed Brazilian films in 2012, Neighbouring Sounds received overwhelmingly positive reviews; film review aggregator Rotten Tomatoes reports that 92% of critics gave the film a positive review based on 36 reviews, with an average score of 7.8/10.
-On Metacritic, which assigns a normalised rating out of 100 based on reviews from critics, the film has a score of 77 (citing "generally favourable reviews") based on 9 reviews.
+One of the most acclaimed Brazilian films in 2012, Neighbouring Sounds received overwhelmingly positive reviews.
+Neighboring Sounds has an approval rating of 93% on review aggregator website Rotten Tomatoes, based on 42 reviews, and an average rating of 7.8/10.
+The website's critical consensus states: "An outstanding feature debut for director Kleber Mendonça Filho, Neighbouring Sounds takes a delightfully dark -- and wholly absorbing -- look at human nature".
+Metacritic assigned the film a weighted average score of 77 out of 100, based on 9 critics, indicating "generally favorable reviews".

 Critic A. O. Scott from The New York Times names as one of the world's top 10 movies made in 2012.
 Caetano Veloso, in his column in the newspaper O Globo, called it "one of the best films made recently in the world."
 Robert Abele from Los Angeles Times emphasizes it as "remarkable" and "breathtaking".
 Tom Dawson of Total Film gave it four of five stars, saying that Filho "reveals a society haunted by both its past and by the threat of future violence", while David Parkinson from Empire also praises the director, calling his film "a hugely impressive debut feature".

 President of Brazil Dilma Rousseff, in her Twitter account, said to be happy with the film's submission to the 86th Academy Awards, stating it's a "beautiful film".
 The president also recommended Neighbouring Sounds to her followers, considering the film "a chronicle of today's Recife".